Dual-Uncertainty Guided Policy Learning for Multimodal Reasoning: Experiments

 \subsection{Experimental Setup}

-We train all models on the dataset $\text{MMRL30k}$ \citep{zhu2025shuffle} for 200 steps.
-The training is performed on 8 GPUs, using the AdamW optimizer \citep{loshchilov2018decoupled} with a learning rate of $1e-6$ and weight decay of $0.01$.
-To inject noise into images, we apply Gaussian noise with zero mean and standard deviation $\sigma=0.4$.
-When transferring token entropy and visual uncertainty for advantage shaping, we set $\alpha_e=0.4$, $\beta_e=2.0$ following the setup of \citet{cheng2025reasoning}, and set $\alpha_v=1.0$, and $\beta_v=2.0$.
-The annealed sampling schedule is defined by $p_\text{start}=1.0$ and $p_\text{end}=0$.
-We adopt a rollout batch size $G$ of $256$ and generate $n=5$ responses per input.
+\paragraph{Implementation Details.} We conduct direct RL training on the Qwen2.5-VL-3B and 7B \citep{bai2025qwen25vltechnicalreport} models.
+The models are trained to generate responses in a structured format, where the reasoning process is enclosed within \(\texttt{<think></think>}\) tags and the final answer is presented in \texttt{\textbackslash boxed\{\}}.
+We train all models on the MMRL30k dataset \citep{zhu2025shuffle}, which contains around 30K samples.
+We generate $5$ rollouts per input with a rollout batch size of $256$.
 The implementation builds on the framework EasyR1 \citep{zheng2025easyr1}.

-We conduct direct RL training on top of base models of Qwen2.5-VL-3B and 7B \citep{Qwen-VL}.
-The models are trained to generate responses in a structured format, where the reasoning process is enclosed within \(\texttt{<think></think>}\) tags and the final answer is presented in \texttt{\textbackslash boxed\{\}}.
-The reward function is a weighted combination of a format reward and an accuracy reward, with coefficients of \(0.1\) and \(0.9\), respectively.

-We compare VOGUE to two baselines trained under the same setup for a fair comparison: GRPO \citep{shao2024deepseekmath} and Pass@k Training \citep{chen2025pass} (with $k=4$).
-For broader context, we also report published results from 7B models: R1-One-Vision-7B \citep{yang2025r1}, Vision-R1-7B \citep{huang2025vision}, OpenVLThinker-7B \citep{deng2025openvlthinker}, VLAA-Thinker-7B \citep{chen2025sft}, MM-Eureka-Qwen-7B \citep{meng2025mm}, ThinkLite-VL-7B \citep{wang2025sota}, and VL-Rethinker-7B \citep{wang2025vl}.
-We evaluate pass@1 and pass@4 accuracy on six benchmarks, including MathVerse \citep{zhang2024mathverse}, MathVista \citep{lu2023mathvista}, WeMath \citep{qiao2024we}, HallusionBench \citep{guan2024hallusionbench}, ChartQA \citep{masry2022chartqa}, and LogicVista \citep{xiao2024logicvista}.
-These benchmarks span diverse aspects of multimodal reasoning, covering mathematical problem solving, hallucination detection, chart understanding, and logical reasoning.
-Because Vision-R1-7B used WeMath as training data, we omit its results on that benchmark.
-For evaluation, we use Qwen2.5-72B-Instruct \citep{qwen2.5} to extract final answers from model responses and assess their correctness against reference answers following prior RLVR work~\citep{su2025crossing}.
+To inject perturbation into images, we apply random horizontal/vertical flips, rotations, color jittering, and the addition of Gaussian noise with zero mean and standard deviation $\sigma=0.4$.
+A sensitivity analysis on different noise levels is provided in Section~\ref{sec: sen}.
+For more training details, please see Appendix \ref{app: train}.